 - 3. On the console dashboard, click Launch Instance. - 4.
 The Choose an Amazon Machine Image (AMI) page displays a list of basic configurations called Amazon Machine Images (AMIs) that serve as templates for your instance.
 Select the 64-bit version of Microsoft Windows Server 2008 R2.
 Notice that this configuration is marked Free tier eligible. - 5.
 On the Choose an Instance Type page, you can select the hardware configuration for your instance.
-The t1.micro instance is selected by default.
-Click Review and Launch to let the wizard complete other configuration settings for you, so you can get started quickly. - 6.
-On the Review Instance Launch page, you can review the settings for your instance.
+The t2.micro instance is selected by default.
+Click Review and Launch to let the wizard complete other configuration settings for you, so you can get started quickly.